Working with St. John’s Wort

 Fortunately, St. John’s wort is pretty darn easy to identify.

 SJW is a shrub-like perennial that grows 2 to 3 feet tall.
-Its showy clusters of small (less than 1″) 5-petaled, bright yellow flowers are easy to spot growing in meadows, along the side of the road or in dry, gravely soils wherever there’s adequate sunlight (so pretty much everywhere).
+Its clusters of small (less than 1″) 5-petaled, bright yellow flowers are easy to spot growing in meadows, along the side of the road or in dry, gravely soils wherever there’s adequate sunlight (so pretty much everywhere).
 SJW’s stalkless, oblong leaves are arranged in an opposite pattern on a reddish colored stem.

 Hold a leaf up to the sun to see another distinguishing characteristic of St. John’s wort.
 Do you see a bunch of teeny-tiny dots?
 Those are actually translucent oil glands that give the leaf a perforated appearance — hence its name, perforatum.